udragon/goeuler/README.md

 # goeuler
-A go package for project euler math utils
+A Go package for Project Euler math functions and utilities.